jaedle/javascript-babel-template/README.md

 ### Linting

+[eslint](https://eslint.org/) with [eslint-config-airbnb-base](https://github.com/airbnb/javascript) is used to to lint this project.

 - Use `npm run lint` to check if your source-code is linted
 - Use `npm run lint:fix` to lint your source-code

 ### Starting the app

 - Use `npm run start` to start your application

+### Do everything after another

+- Use `npm run world` to test, lint, format and start